-Starbucks is a famous brand that is almost synonymous with coffee.
-Though they’ve had their weak points, the Starbucks brand brings to mind pleasant times with friends and co-workers while enjoying a Latte or Grande and working on a laptop at one of the wifi hotspots that you will always find at a Starbucks.
+Starbucks is a famous brand that is synonymous with coffee.
+Though they’ve had their weak points, the Starbucks brand brings the pleasant times in mind, with friends and co-workers while enjoying a Latte or Grande.
+And starbucks logo history is another food for thought for theorists and brand evangelists across the world.

 Starbucks was founded in Seattle, Washington in 1971 by three partners: Jerry Baldwin, Gordon Bowker, and Zev Siegl.
 They initially named the company “Pequod.”
 This strange first name of the now-famous cafe chain was inspired by a Herman Melville classic, Moby Dick.
 It was the name of the whaling ship navigated by Captain Ahab, the protagonist of the book.

 They liked the inspiration that they derived the name from but it lacked the kind of gusto that they needed to launch their brand, so they changed it to “Starbuck,” the name of the chief mate on the Pequod.

 Later, they added an “s” at the end to become “Starbucks.”

 The making of Starbucks logo, is in itself a fascinating tale.
 Once the founder trio had decided on a better name for their brand, they started to work on their logo.
 The original logo featured a mermaid with two tails, (also known as a “siren”) from Greek mythology, which lured the sailors to their deaths with their enchanting song!

 Speaking of the Starbucks logo creator, this legendary logo was the brainchild of Terry Heckler, who scoured through the old marine archives to instill a seductive sea imagery.
 Since the name was derived from a nautical character, the logo also had to imply something from deep down the sea.
 Thereafter, Heckler came up with the iconic logo that was based on an Old Norse woodcut, dating back to the 16th Century.